SeanXiaoyuSun/LUKE-QA-bias-analysis/README.md

 The final output will be stored in the `output` directory with the name: `nbest_predictions_Gender_.json` and `predictions_Gender_.json`

 ** If you would like to evaluate the pretrained models for other bias, you could change the argument `--unqover-file` as the same as in the previous section.

+## Result

+The debias model performance can be found in file `debias_output/results.json`, where you could see the F1 score and exact match.
+The orginal LUKE's result is in file `output/results.json`.

+The beam search results for gender bias evaluation can be downloaded from this [link](https://drive.google.com/file/d/1TtuQ2Mj_SgsTNuHOreB2LsKjKhfe8fqL/view?usp=sharing), which can be used for calculating the bias score.